Auctions are a popular method of selling property, particularly when

 - lower their reserve price and accept the highest bid made

-- hold over the auction to allow negotiation over the selling price with the bidders
+- hold over the auction to allow negotiation over the selling price with the highest bidder

 The auction process